arabidopsis/svelte-template/README.md

 an implementation of the jinja2 templating engine in javascript.
 So you can render jinja2 templates in the browser.

-See coments in the `src/lib/nunjucks/Nunjucks.svelte` file.
+See comments in the `src/lib/nunjucks/Nunjucks.svelte` file.